godatadriven/python-devcontainer-template/blogpost.md

 3. **Filesystem mounts**.
 VSCode automatically takes care of mounting: 1) The folder you are running the Devcontainer from and 2) your VSCode workspace folder.

 ### Opening your repo directly in a Devcontainer
-Actually, since all instructions on how to configure your dev environment is now defined in a Dockerfile, users can open up your Devcontainer with just one button:
+Since all instructions on how to configure your dev environment are now defined in a Dockerfile, users can open up your Devcontainer with just one button:

 [
     ![Open in Remote - Containers](